jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 Access credentials from AWS Secrets Manager in your Jenkins jobs.

 This plugin is the high-level counterpart of the [AWS Secrets Manager SecretSource](https://github.com/jenkinsci/aws-secrets-manager-secret-source-plugin) plugin.
-It pulls in that plugin as a dependency, so by installing the CredentialsProvider on Jenkins you get the SecretSource 'for free'.
-This dependency will be removed in future, at which point you will need to install the SecretSource plugin separately.
+You can use either plugin individually, or use both of them.

 ## Contents